-Alternative 1 (No Action), represents the lowest costs to fishery participants and lowest benefits to NMFS.
+Alternative 1 (No Action) represents the lowest costs to fishery participants and lowest benefits to NMFS.
 However, Alternative 1 (No Action) is not a legally viable alternative.
-This option is only available if NMFS uses an agent to collect the fee on their behalf.
-The total fees submitted would be similar across Alternatives 2, 3, 4 (Preferred) and 5 as the fee is based on the ex-vessel value.
-Less frequency between when the fees must be submitted may lead to less administrative related costs from those submitting the fees to the agency and thus comparatively higher economic benefits.
-Under this notion, Alternative 2 may require less administrative burden on the part of the entity submitting the fees to NMFS, since it would only be required once per year, this would be followed by slightly higher administrative related costs associated with Alternative 3 (submittal twice per year), Preferred Alternative 4 (submittal four times per year), and Alternative 5 (submittal 12 times per year).
+This subaction is only available if NMFS uses an agent to collect the fee on their behalf.
+The total fees submitted would be similar across Alternatives 2 (Preferred), 3, 4 and 5 as the fee is based on the ex-vessel value.
+Less frequency between when the fees must be submitted may lead to less administrative related costs from those submitting the fees to the agency and thus comparatively higher economic benefits, although this will increase the risk to the agency in recovering the fee.
+The calculation of the fees will be automated under the Online system, and therefore there are no differences in the administrative burden other than the one-time cost to create the automation.
+The administrative burden for monitoring the payment of the cost recovery fees will increase in relation to the frequency of payments.
+Under this notion, Preferred Alternative 2 may require less administrative burden on the part of the entity submitting the fees to NMFS, since it would only be required once per year, this would be followed by slightly higher administrative related costs associated with Alternative 3 (submittal twice per year), Alternative 4 (submittal four times per year), and Alternative 5 (submittal 12 times per year).
+Frequency of submission of fees should be weighed against the risk of non-payment.
+Lower frequency of submission increase the risk of non-payment, while higher frequencies increase the administrative burden to monitor payments.

 Negative social effects of the cost recovery fee would be associated with the cost of the fee itself was well as the time and materials required for completing the paperwork and paying the fee.
-Alternative 5 may require less effort to collect fees since it would only be required once per year, thus there may be slightly time burden associated with this alterative in relation to Alternatives 2, Alternative 3 and Preferred Alternative 4.
+Preferred Alternative 2 may require less effort to collect fees since it would only be required once per year, thus there may be slightly time burden associated with this alterative in relation to Alternative 3, Alternative 3 and Alternative 5.